DubFriend/chess/README.md

 Installation.

-create a file named "database_config.php" with your mysql database connection settings
+In the "server" folder create a file named "database_config.php" with your mysql database connection settings.
 ```php
 <?php
 //database connection settings